Brain-Institute/cfa-methods-tutorials/Aiimsense/README.md

-# Conformal Prediction and EFGR-Based Post-Processing for MRI Super-Resolution
+# Conformal Prediction and EFGR-Based Post-Processing for MRI and EMI Super-Resolution

 ## 1. Conformal Prediction

-This project implements a **Conformal Prediction (CP) framework** to enhance clinically meaningful translation of MRI super-resolution.
+This project implements a **Conformal Prediction (CP) framework** to enhance clinically meaningful translation of MRI and EMI super-resolution.
 It addresses a key limitation of existing deep learning approaches: **lack of reliable uncertainty quantification**.

 Key features:
 - Produces **pixel-wise and region-wise prediction intervals** with formal finite-sample coverage guarantees.